nextfoam/baram/INSTALL.md

 - Python 3.9.x or newer
 - [MS-MPI](https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi) 10.0 or newer ( Windows Only )
 - OpenMPI 4.0 or newer ( Linux, macOS )
+- GNU C Compiler or any other C Compiler ( Linux, macOS )

 ### Clone the source code
 ```commandline